dbmdz/solr-ocrhighlighting/docs/query.md

 `hl.weightMatches`
 :   Uses a new and improved highlighting algorithm that is much more precise than the old approach.
-    For example, with this set to `true`, results for a a phrase query `"foo bar baz"` will actually be highlighted as `<em>foo bar baz</em>` and not as `<em>foo</em> <em>bar</em> <em>baz</em>`.
+    For example, with this set to `true`, results for a phrase query `"foo bar baz"` will actually be highlighted as `<em>foo bar baz</em>` and not as `<em>foo</em> <em>bar</em> <em>baz</em>`.
 Defaults to `off` in Solr versions < 8.0, `on` for all versions > 8.0.